techscapades/raspberrypi-hotspot-wifi-client-switch/README.md

 A simple script which uses a momentary push button connection between ground and a user definable gpio pin to toggle between wifi client and wifi hotspot mode, it uses a config file which contains the SSIDs and passphrases of the 2 networks.
+It allows you to change config parameters, run scripts etc.. on the raspberrypi through ssh using hotspot without the need for a router and then once done you can change it back to a normal wifi network

 Modes:
 1 = wifi client mode - connects you to a wifi router